Create and issue an invoice

 Update an invoice using the API in two steps:

-Build a request with information about who your invoice is for and what you're billing for.
-If you're adding new items, your request should include any existing items that you'd like to keep.
+Build a request with information about who your invoice is for and what they're purchasing.
+If you're adding new items, your request should include any existing items that you want to keep.

 Send the request to update your invoice.
 Paddle updates it.